MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 * Retrieve a list of pending notification requests that have been scheduled to be shown in the future
 * Cancelling/removing notification by id or all of them
 * Specify a custom notification sound
-* Ability to handle when a user has tapped on a notification, when the app is the foreground, background or terminated
+* Ability to handle when a user has tapped on a notification, when the app is in the foreground, background or is terminated
 * Determine if an app was launched due to tapping on a notification
 * [Android] Configuring the importance level
 * [Android] Configuring the priority